Save the Date:

-We are so thankful for our community and church partners who are hosted toy drives for Christmas in July!
+We are so thankful for our community and church partners who hosted toy drives and partnered with christmas in july 2025!

 Are you a business, church, or other organization interested in hosting a larger gift drive to support ‘Christmas in July’?